Enjoy a day in Lethbridge, the beautiful prairie city on the Oldman River.

 Nikka Yuko Japanese Garden

-Take your time and relax.
-Start by spending some quiet time in the pavilion and zen garden.
-You can further immerse yourself in Japanese culture by participating in an age-old ritual, the traditional tea ceremony.
-Stroll through these beautiful grounds that are interspersed with flowing water, bridges, ponds and rock gardens.
+Take time and relax.
+Start with some quiet time in the pavilion and zen garden.
+Become immersed in Japanese culture by participating in an age-old ritual, the traditional tea ceremony.
+Stroll through the beautiful grounds that are interspersed with flowing water, bridges, ponds and rock gardens.

 The Nikka Yuko Japanese Garden is a beautiful experience of tranquility and harmony.